 I was underwhelmed with this attraction.
 It’s just like riding any other public transport vehicle!

 However, if you’re keen to include it in your Lisbon itinerary, I’d advise catching it from the west end of town, arriving into Alfama simply to disembark.
 Travelling to board a mode of public transport seems counter-productive so it depends how much time you have.

 I caught Tram 28 from Basilica de Estrela (a 20-minute walk from Bairro Alto) on a Monday morning in December and had no problems getting a seat.
 In peak periods, be extra safe and catch it from the first stop, Campo Ourique.
 The earlier you go, the better.

 The tram ride is €3 or free with a Lisboa card.

-On your way to west Lisbon to catch the tram, you could stop for breakfast at Flaura & Fauna, Dear Breakfast or Batz.
+On your way west to catch the tram, you could stop for breakfast at Flaura & Fauna, Dear Breakfast or Batz.

 Stay on tram 28 until Calhariz (Bica) and walk to the Pantheon.